MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 Sync your SharePoint files: https://go.microsoft.com/fwlink/p/?linkid=2166983 Move or copy files in SharePoint: https://go.microsoft.com/fwlink/p/?linkid=2167123

+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, or Windows 10 Pro or Enterprise instances enrolled for device management.

   #### Supported features:

   - Can be mandatory: Yes